Complete Golf Store Business Logo

 Compression is the measurement of the golf ball's deflection when it’s struck.
 It is usually measured between 0 to 200, where 0 is the level where the ball deflects up to 5 mm or above, and at 200, the ball doesn’t compress.
 On average, most golf balls' compression rating lies between 50 and 100.

-As beginners, you may not be sure which compression model will work well for you.
-So keep in mind that if you have a high swing pace and require a soft feel ball, you can opt for the low compression balls.
-However, if you’re someone with a slower swing speed, don’t even think about wasting your time with a high compression model.
+As beginners, keep in mind that if you have a high swing pace and require a soft feel ball, you can opt for the low compression balls.
+However, if you’re someone with a slower swing speed, don’t even think about wasting your time with a high-compression model.

 Here's a video (7 minutes 40 seconds) from Mike Bury that can further guide you when choosing a golf ball that can best benefit and improve your golf game.